 The project manager of the future needs to be proficient in both of these approaches and also know how to blend the two approaches as necessary to fit a given situation.
 In the not-too-distant future, any project manager who only knows how to do traditional plan-driven project management and attempts to force-fit all projects to that approach will be at a serious disadvantage.

-What is My Review of the Agile Practice Guide?
+Review of the Agile Practice Guide

 Here’s a brief summary of my review of the Agile Practice Guide: